fzliu/radient/README.md

 # Radient

-Radient is a developer-friendly, lightweight library for vectorization, i.e. turning data into embeddings.
+Radient is a developer-friendly, lightweight library for unstructured data ETL, i.e. turning audio, graphs, images, molecules, text, and other data types into embeddings.
 Radient supports simple vectorization as well as complex vector-centric workflows.

 ```shell
 $ pip install radient
 ```

-### Why Radient?

-In applications that leverage [RAG](https://zilliz.com/use-cases/llm-retrieval-augmented-generation), vector databases are commonly used as a way to retrieve relevant content that is relevant to the query.
-It's become so popular that "traditional" database vendors are rushing to support vector search.
-(Anybody see those [funky Singlestore ads](https://media.licdn.com/dms/image/D4E22AQE0uXihwNGBjQ/feedshare-shrink_2048_1536/0/1710685199486?e=2147483647&v=beta&t=t50JyZHIazYLQ_eVXbFtQpyhegiRiZEdxJjK0xBNLUo) on US-101?)

-Although still predominantly used for text today, vectors will be used extensively across a variety of different modalities in the upcoming months.
-This evolution is being powered by two independent occurrences: 1) the shift from large language models to large _multimodal_ models (such as [GPT-4o](https://openai.com/index/hello-gpt-4o), [Reka](https://www.reka.ai), and [Fuyu](https://www.adept.ai/blog/adept-fuyu-heavy)), and 2) the rise in adoption for "traditional" tasks such as recommendation and semantic search.
-In short, vectors are going mainstream, and we need a way to vectorize _everything_, not just text.

 If you find this project helpful or interesting, please consider giving it a star. :star: